family around a sofa looking happy that they've just bought health insurance

 Dividing line

-How much does Freedom Health Insurance cost?
+How much does Freedom health insurance cost?

 In February 2022, we obtained pricing from Freedom Health Insurance for their Elite policy for six age groups in ten locations across the UK.
 Needless to say, there wasn't any pricing variation across the UK.
 As you would expect, the cost of the policies increased as they became older.
 We opted for a £250 excess and outpatient cover limited to £1,500 per year for this research.
 We didn't choose their Dental, Optical and Private GP option, nor did we opt for mental health cover.

-Freedom Health Insurance prices (Feb 2022)
+Freedom health insurance prices (Feb 2022)

 • 20 years old - £45.31* per month